weblagence/laravel-facebook-pixel/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-An easy Google Tag Manager implementation for your Laravel 5 application.
+An easy Facebook Pixel implementation for your Laravel 5 application.

 WebL'Agence is a french web agency based in Paris.
 You can find all our projects [on our website](https://weblagence.com).